SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 User Interface & Ease of Use

-Bluehost's WordPress onboarding wizard is genuinely one of the better ones in the industry — step-by-step, friendly, and hard to mess up.
-SiteGround's isn't far behind, but Bluehost wins this specific sub-category for absolute beginners.
+What Bluehost does get right is their WordPress onboarding wizard — it's genuinely one of the better ones available.
+Step-by-step, user-friendly, hard to mess up.
+SiteGround's isn't far behind, but for absolute beginners, Bluehost wins that particular round.

 Core Features

-Here's where the gap starts showing.
-SiteGround includes daily backups on all plans.
-Bluehost only includes automated backups on Choice Plus and above — on the Basic plan, you're paying extra or doing it manually.
-In 2026, charging extra for daily backups on a web host feels like charging for seatbelts.
-It's a basic safety feature, and hiding it behind an upsell is a tell.
+And this is where the real differences start showing up.
+SiteGround includes daily backups on every plan.
+Bluehost?
+Only on Choice Plus and above.
+The Basic plan doesn't get automated backups without paying extra or doing it manually.
+In 2026, charging extra for daily backups on a web host feels like nickel-and-diming for basic safety equipment.
+It's a tell.

-SiteGround's caching implementation (SuperCacher) is also more sophisticated than what Bluehost offers out of the box.
-In independent benchmark tests — including data from Review Signal's annual WordPress Hosting Performance Benchmarks — SiteGround consistently places in the top tier for load times and performance under traffic spikes.
-Bluehost lands in the middle of the pack.
+SiteGround's caching system (SuperCacher) also outperforms what Bluehost offers stock.
+When I looked at Review Signal's annual WordPress hosting benchmarks, SiteGround consistently ranked in the top tier for load times and handling traffic spikes.
+Bluehost landed solidly in the middle of the pack.

 Integrations

-For developers, SiteGround's Git integration (on GoGeek) and SSH access give it a meaningful edge.
-Bluehost's developer tools are serviceable but basic — fine if you're not pushing anything complex, limiting if you are.
+For developers, SiteGround's Git integration (available on GoGeek) and SSH access give them a real advantage.
+Bluehost's developer tools are basic — totally fine if you're not doing anything complex, but they'll limit you if you are.

 Pricing & Value